 Sex Therapy in Nanaimo

-A depth-oriented approach to intimacy, desire, and connection
+A depth psychotherapy approach to intimacy, desire, and connection

-Sexual concerns are often what bring people to therapy — but they are rarely only about sex.
+Sexual concerns are often what bring people to therapy, but the problem is rarely only about sex.

-Difficulties with desire, arousal, intimacy, or connection often reflect deeper emotional, relational, or psychological patterns that have been developing over time.
-These concerns can show up in many ways: distance between partners, anxiety around intimacy, shame or self-doubt, unresolved trauma, or the feeling that a once good intimate connection has gone.
+Difficulties with desire, arousal, intimacy, or connection often reflect deeper emotional or relational patterns.
+These concerns can show up as distance between partners, anxiety around intimacy, shame or self-doubt, unresolved trauma, or the feeling that a once good intimate connection has gone.

 When Intimacy Becomes Difficult